Astronomers have detected mysterious radio bursts from a galaxy 1.5 billion light-years away. So could this be an alien signal?

 The Incas predated Columbus and ruled in Peru from around 1400 to 1533.
 The Chachapoyas lived high in the tropical mountains in Northern Peru, amongst the clouds.
 The Incas gave them their name which means ‘cloud forest’.

 Fierce warriors, these indigenous people fought hard against their Incan conquerors.
-Historical sources state they were forced out from their dwellings and dispersed across Southern America.
+Historical sources state they were forced out of their dwellings and dispersed across Southern America.

 Should we send out an alien signal?